Nicola1971/Doclister-Tags-in-Ditto-Style/README.md

 credits [Pathologic](https://github.com/Pathologic) : https://github.com/evolution-cms/evolution/issues/176#issuecomment-326279720

-**This will avoid 404 errors with pagination when updating an old Ditto Blogs**
+**This will avoid 404 errors with pagination when updating an old Ditto Blog**